hande-qmc/hande/documentation/manual/input/calcs/ccmc.rst

     .. review - AJWT
         Might need some guidance as to when to use this
+    .. reply - CJCS
+        Not sure we can say this for certain as yet.
+I'll just add a comment to this effect.

     .. warning::

     This algorithm gives drastically different behaviour and is a subject of current research.
-As such, it is not currently confirmed to be compatible with propagation of the linked coupled cluster equations and the behaviour is not yet fully benchmarked.
+As such, the situations in which this is the optimal approach are not yet entirely clear (benchmarking is underway).
+In addition, it is not currently confirmed to be compatible with propagation of the linked coupled cluster equations.